top of page

 Issue

-An issue with the common law jury system (jury duty) is that citizens are required to serve, regardless if they are interested in doing so, as part of their civic duties to the community.
-However, not everyone may be thrilled at the prospect of deciding another person's fate under such forced circumstances, or to place their own life on hold until a lengthy trial is completed.
+The problem with the common law jury system (jury duty) is that citizens are required to serve, regardless if they are interested in doing so, as part of their civic duties to the community.
+However, not everyone may be thrilled at the prospect of deciding another person's fate under such forced circumstances, or to place their own lives on hold until a lengthy trial is completed.

 Serving the summons of mandatory jury duty places an undue burden upon both businesses and citizens alike.
 If jurors are forced to participate then it places the judicial system at risk of having an unfair and biased proceeding of where jurors wish to be elsewhere than the courtroom.